-For financial reporting purposes, income before provision for income taxes for our foreign subsidiaries was \$71, \$48 and \$29 for the years ended December 31, 2018, 2017 and 2016, respectively.
+For financial reporting purposes, income before provision for income taxes for our foreign subsidiaries was 62, \$71 and \$48 for the years ended December 31, 2019, 2018 and 2017, respectively.

 We have historically considered the undistributed earnings of our foreign subsidiaries to be indefinitely reinvested, and, accordingly, no taxes have been provided on such earnings.
 We continue to evaluate our plans for reinvestment or repatriation of unremitted foreign earnings and have not changed our previous indefinite reinvestment determination following the enactment of the Tax Act.
 We have not repatriated funds to the U.S. to satisfy domestic liquidity needs, nor do we anticipate the need to do so.
-The Tax Act requires a one-time transition tax for deemed repatriation of accumulated undistributed earnings of certain foreign investments (as reflected above, as of December 31, 2018, we have computed a transition tax amount payable of \$62).
-If we determine that all or a portion of our foreign earnings are no longer indefinitely reinvested, we may be subject to additional foreign withholding taxes and U.S. state income taxes, beyond the Tax Act's one-time transition tax.
-At December 31, 2018, unremitted earnings of foreign subsidiaries of \$651 have been included in our computation of the Tax Act transition tax.
+The Tax Act required a one-time transition tax for deemed repatriation of accumulated undistributed earnings of certain foreign investments, and, as discussed above, we completed the accounting for the transition tax in 2018.
+If we determine that all or a portion of our foreign earnings are no longer indefinitely reinvested, we may be subject to additional foreign withholding taxes and U.S. state income taxes.
+At December 31, 2019, unremitted earnings of foreign subsidiaries were \$726.
+Determination of the amount of unrecognized deferred tax liability on these unremitted earnings is not practicable.

-We have net operating loss carry forwards ("NOLs") of \$1.468 billion for federal income tax purposes that expire from 2022 through 2038, \$29 for foreign income tax purposes that expire from 2024 through 2037 and \$1.180 billion for state income tax purposes that expire from 2018 through 2038.
-We have recorded valuation allowances against these deferred assets of \$46 and \$39 as of December 31, 2018 and 2017, respectively.
-The valuation allowance balances as of December 31, 2018 and 2017 include full valuation allowances associated with foreign tax credits of \$32 and \$26, respectively.
-In 2018, the Company utilized \$386 of existing NOLs to offset federal and state tax liabilities.
+We have net operating loss carryforwards ("NOLs") of \$1.217 billion for federal income tax purposes that expire from 2023 through 2037\$15 for foreign income tax purposes that expire from 2024 through 2037 and \$994 for state income tax purposes that expire from 2020 through 2037.

-14. Commitments and Contingencies
+15. Commitments and Contingencies